Final Program (musical group): Close to the Noise Floor

-In 2016 Final Program (Protect and Survive) featured alongside Human League and OMD on "Close to the Noise Floor: Formative UK Electronica 1975-1984" an immensely powerful compilation album which may come to be seen as the ultimate definitive collection of nascent Electronica.
+In 2016 Final Program's "Protect and Survive" featured on "Close to the Noise Floor: Formative UK Electronica 1975-1984", a Cherry Red Records compilation album of early UK electronica.

 Cherry Red records described the importance of the collection:

 "inspired by the DIY ethos of punk, a quiet revolution took place across the UK in the late 1970s and early 1980s.
 The rise of the microchip and the advent of affordable synthesisers enabled countless artists for whom guitars, drums and bass had become old hat, and in grubby bedsits, unremarkable living rooms and art school halls across the British Isles, UK electronica was born.
 The underground, fuelled by cassette exchanges, co-operative vinyl compilations and a thriving mail order network, quickly began to stretch the boundaries of sonic experimentation."

 A review by Pitchfork further develops the theme:

 "The primitivist phase of the synthesizer came after the sophisticated start.
 In the late 1970s, cheaper machines like the Wasp became available; they were also compact, portable, and relatively user-friendly compared with their bulky predecessors.
 This democratization of electronics happened to coincide with rock’s own self-conscious return to juvenile basics in the form of punk. .....Close To the Noise Floor is a 4×CD survey of the excitingly messy birth of British electronica during the late '70s and early '80s. ....."Minimal synth" works as a shorthand tag for Close To the Noise Floor's remit, although the scope of the trawl is actually wider and more disparate than what that term tends to signify, taking in electro-punk, industrial, synthpop, dark ambient, and more.
 Rather than use generic focus as an organizing principle, the anthology achieves coherence through sticking with a single country—Britain—when it could have easily have swept across the equally active European scene or harvested the scattered but significant American exponents like John Bender and Nervous Gender.

 The national focus makes sense historically, in so far as the UK scene was catalyzed by half-a-dozen native outfits who released debut singles within a few months of each other ...

 Close To the Noise Floor provides a fascinating overview of the formative years of British home-studio electronica: groups who were precursors in spirit, if not direct lineage, to the techno and IDM artists of the '90s."

 Metacritic gave the 4 cd boxed set a score of 89.